generate_before_header

 About

-Oath Keepers is a far-right militia group established in 2009 by Stewart Rhodes, a graduate of Yale Law School and former aide to Republican congressman Ron Paul (who ran for president in 2008 and 2012).
-The group was founded as a backlash to the Obama presidency and usually recruits from current and former members of the police and armed forces.
+Oath Keepers was a far-right militia group established in 2009 by Stewart Rhodes, a graduate of Yale Law School and former aide to Republican congressman Ron Paul (who ran for president in 2008 and 2012).
+He founded the group as a backlash to the Obama presidency and typically recruited law enforcement professionals and military veterans to join.

 January 6, 2021